semuconsulting/pygnssutils/README.md

 ...
 ```

+Command line arguments can be stored in a configuration file and invoked using the `-C` or `--config` argument.
+The location of the configuration file can be set in environment variable `GNSSMQTTCLIENT_CONF`.

 For help and full list of optional arguments, type:

 ```shell
 > gnssmqttclient -h
 ```

-Command line arguments can be stored in a configuration file and invoked using the `-C` or `--config` argument.
-The location of the configuration file can be set in environment variable `GNSSMQTTCLIENT_CONF`.
+Refer to the [pyspartn documentation](https://github.com/semuconsulting/pyspartn?tab=readme-ov-file#reading) for further details on decrypting e encrypted (`eaf=1`) SPARTN payloads.

 ---
 ## <a name="ubxsimulator">ubxsimulator utility</a>